Art Curriculum

 - Technical skill

-- A knowledge of art and art practices - its place and purpose in society.
-Making connections between the classroom and the world of work - employability and transferable skills
+- Making connections between the classroom and the world of work - employability and transferable skills.

 Cultural reading and enrichment in Art

-- Reading takes place across artist research at all key stages, this gives students the context of artworks and their place in history
+- Reading takes place across artist research at all key stages.
+This gives students the context of artworks and their place in history.

 - Visual reading of artworks and analysing pieces